Why +RM 350/Month Is a Trap: 6 Knife-Edge Listings That Fail a Vacancy Stress Test

 Let's run the base 12-cost stack (no stress yet) on each.
 Fixed cost base is approximate, scaled by unit size typical for the development.

-# Development Simplified Surplus Est. Fixed Costs Base 12-Cost Surplus
+# Archetype Simplified Surplus Est. Fixed Costs Base 12-Cost Surplus

-The two worst offenders are Iskandar Residences and Bennington Residences Skyarena, both mid-tier condominiums where the unit size (roughly 900-1,050 sqft) produces a heavier fixed cost stack.
-Iskandar Residences loses RM 392 per month despite a +RM 358 simplified surplus — a gap of RM 750 between the two views.
+The two worst offenders are the RM 688k Johor archetype and the RM 575k KL archetype, both mid-tier condominiums where the unit size (roughly 900-1,050 sqft) produces a heavier fixed cost stack.
+The RM 688k Johor unit loses RM 392 per month despite a +RM 358 simplified surplus, a gap of RM 750 between the two views.

 Step 2: Vacancy Stress Test (2 Months per Year Instead of 1)

 Every single one fails.
-Under the vacancy stress test, all 6 properties lose between RM 197 and RM 651 per month.
+Under the vacancy stress test, all 6 archetypes lose between RM 197 and RM 651 per month.

-The worst case, Iskandar Residences, goes from looking like a +RM 358 winner on the listing page to a -RM 651 per month bleeder under stress.
+The worst case, the RM 688k Johor archetype, goes from looking like a +RM 358 winner on the listing page to a -RM 651 per month bleeder under stress.
 That is a RM 1,009 swing from the simplified number to the stressed 12-cost number.

 See the full directory with stress scoring →